-$$y{it} = (\alpha_i + \eta z_i) + (\beta + \phi z_i)u_t + (\gamma + \mu z_i)s{it} + \delta x{it} + \varepsilon{it}.$$ (4)
+$$y{it} = (\alpha_i + \eta z_i) + (\beta + \phi z_i) u_t + (\gamma + \mu z_i) s{it} + \delta x{it} + \varepsilon{it} .$$ (4)

 In (4) the parameters φ and μ allow for institution-dependent adjustments to common and idiosyncratic variables.
-The observable common variable in U_t is the oil price, and the idiosyncratic variables in S{it} include lagged policy, the share of the population above 65, and the deviation of income from its (Hodrick-Prescott) trend.
-One way of estimating the parameters in (4) is to control for the first, country-specific term by fixed country effects.
-Another is to wipe it out by taking first differences.
-In the latter case, we use either the OLS-estimator (in which case we include y{it-1} in the regression) or the GLS-estimator (in which case we do not include y{it-1} , but instead allow for heteroskedasticity and panel-specific autocorrelation in ε{it}).
+As an observable common variable in U_t we have tried the oil price, and as idiosyncratic variables in S{it} we have included lagged policy y{it-1} , the share of the population above 65, and the deviation of income from its (Hodrick-Prescott) trend.
+One way of estimating the φ and μ parameters in (4) is to allow for the first, country-specific term by using the fixedeffects estimator.
+To get more efficient estimates of spending and revenue equations, we also estimate them jointly with SUR.
+An alternative way, is to wipe the country-specific intercept out by taking first differences.
+In this case, we use two different estimators.
+One is an IV-estimator: we include Δy{it-1} in the regression and instrument it by y{it-2} and $(\Delta u{t-1}, \Delta s{it-1}, \Delta x{it-1})$ (plus the corresponding interaction terms).
+The other is a GLS-estimator: we do not include Δy{it-1} in the regression, but allow for panel-specific autocorrelation and heteroskedasticity in ε{it} .7

-The results in Table 4 once again indicate systematic indirect effects of institutions.
-Our estimates in columns 1-3 based on yearly data suggest that negative income shocks raise spending as a share of GDP.
+The results in Table 4 indicate systematic indirect effects of institutions when it comes to income shocks and lagged policy.
+(Results for oil prices and population shares are less robust.)
+The fixed effects (SUR) estimates in columns 1-3 suggest that negative income shocks raise spending as a share of GDP.
 But this effect is absent, or even overturned, in presidential regimes and under majoritarian elections.
-The same institutions are also associated with less inertia in spending.
-Moreover, spending appears to adjust less to population shocks under majoritarian elections.
+These systems are also associated with less inertia in spending, although here the effect of majoritarian elections is weaker.
+The instrumental variable estimates in column 4 and the GLS estimates in column 5 show that the results for income shocks are very robust, while the results on inertia are a bit less stable.